John Wayne in Lone Pine

 A location used in the lost John Wayne movie "The Oregon Trail": a cannon was placed on this rock.

-Tycoon was Wayne’s biggest Lone Pine picture, in production between January 6 and April 26.
+Tycoon was John Wayne’s biggest Lone Pine picture, in production between January 6 and April 26.
 At first, RKO had intended to shoot it at its new studio in Churubusco, Mexico.
 Shortly before the start of production, plans were changed.

 The filming location of John Wayne's "Tycoon" in the Alabama Hills: a face facade of the tunnel entrance was built between these massive outcroppings in the Ruiz Hills.

 As you come up from Lone Pine towards the Alabama Hills, that’s the first John Wayne location you’ll see to your right.
-The Tycoon tunnel entrance was a fake facade built between the two massive outcroppings in the Ruiz Hills area so that Wayne, as the construction engineer, could blow a tunnel through it.
+The Tycoon tunnel entrance was a fake facade built between the two massive outcroppings in the Ruiz Hills area so that John Wayne, as the construction engineer, could blow a tunnel through it.

 Since this John Wayne movie went down in the books as a dud, the excellent production artwork went largely unnoticed, even though the production designers Carrol Clark and Albert S. D'Agostino had a number of Hollywood classics to their credit, amont them King Kong, Mary Poppins, and The Thing.
 The impressive camp of the construction crew was built onsite, most notably...